ksd3/rinexpy/docs/TUTORIAL.md

 ```

 `load` auto-detects the file kind: RINEX 2/3 NAV/OBS, SP3-a/c/d, or
-already-converted NetCDF.
-The result is an `xarray.Dataset` (or a
+an already-converted NetCDF.
+The result is an `xarray.Dataset`, or a
-`{"nav": ..., "obs": ...}` dict for NetCDFs containing both groups).
+`{"nav": ..., "obs": ...}` dict for NetCDFs holding both groups.

 ```python
 obs.attrs["filename"]    # 'obs3.01gage.10o'